Dispelling the Arguments of Captivity Proponents

 FACT:

-A dolphin's smile is a product of anatomy—dolphins smile even when dead.
-Dolphins and other cetaceans suffer stress and anxiety when kept in captivity, particularly when there is no enrichment or when housed with incompatible animals.
+The dolphin smile is a fixed feature of their anatomy—dolphins smile even when dead.
+Dolphins and other cetaceans suffer stress and anxiety when kept in captivity, particularly when there is no enrichment or when they are housed with incompatible animals.
 Medications are routinely given to dolphins to treat ulcers and other medical conditions associated with mental and physical stress.

-Orcas (also known as killer whales) are inherently unsuited to being held in captivity, due to their longevity, intelligence, sociality, acoustic needs, ranging habits, and size.
-Orca sociality is complex and family-oriented—when a mother is separated from her calf or family units are otherwise disrupted, as is common in captivity, the animals experience profound suffering.
+Orcas (also known as killer whales) are inherently unsuited to being held in captivity, due to their ranging habits, size, longevity, intelligence, sociality, and acoustic needs.
+Orca sociality is complex and family-oriented—when a mother is separated from her calf or when family units are otherwise disrupted, as is common in captivity, the animals experience profound suffering.
 No tank offers orcas enough space or ever could.
 Tanks are usually only 100–140 feet long and 25–35 feet deep.
-In the wild, orcas—which are 6000-12,000 lbs and 18–24 feet long—can travel 100 miles in a day and dive up to 300 feet deep.
+In the wild, orcas—which are 6,000–12,000 lbs., and 18–24 feet long—can travel 100 miles in a day and dive up to 1,000 feet deep.

 MYTH: